dataforgoodfr/12_taxobservatory/eval/README.md

 # Evaluation of the table extraction

-## Evaluate extractions with the streamlit eval app
+## Launch the streamlit eval app with sample evaluation data

 To get started, run the streamlit eval app as: